-FATF 40+9 Rat- ing Summary of Factors for Rating Recommended Actions Actions Undertaken by Turks and Caicos Islands 34.
-Legal arrangements - beneficial owners PC Persons associated with Legal Arrangements do not appear to be aware of the revised protocol for reporting suspicious transactions.
+34. Legal arrangements - beneficial owners International Cooperation PC Persons associated with Legal Arrangements do not appear to be aware of the revised protocol for reporting suspicious transactions.
 There is no evidence that the FCU held training sessions on matters relative to Legal Arrangements.
 The deficiencies indentified with regard to beneficial ownership at R5 apply to trustee services.
 The FCU should ensure that all persons associated with Legal Arrangements are made aware of the requirements of POCO and the MLRA Codes regarding the reporting of suspicious transactions.
 The FCU should review its training programmme to include AML/ CFT training on matters relative to Legal Arrangements.
-Training arranged in London UK in September 2009 for the Judiciary, Prosecutors and key law enforcement officials.
-While the FCU is a law enforcement unit and there is some doubt that this falls with their area of responsibility, staff from the FCU has recently given presentations to the money remitters industry and the insurance industry.
+Training was arranged in London UK in September 2009 for the Judiciary, Prosecutors and key law enforcement officials.
+While the FCU is a law enforcement unit and there is some doubt that this falls with their area of responsibility, staff from the FCU have recently given presentations to the money remitters industry and the insurance industry.
 Now in planning stage for formalized presentation within the remaining industry.
-International Cooperation 35.
+And this has been published in the RTCIPF FCU 5 year plan 35.
 Conventions PC The Palermo Convention and the Terrorism Financing Convention have not by extension been ratified on behalf of the TCI.
-Not all relevant aspects of the Conventions have been implemented.
-TCI should recommend or propose ratification of the Palermo Convention and the Financing of Terrorism Convention on its behalf to the UK Government; particularly as the TCI has enabling legislation under these Conventions already in place and the UK Government has already ratified the said Conventions on its own behalf. • TCI has decided to request the extension of relevant sections of the UK Terrorist Financing Act to the TCI by Order in Council.
+Not all relevant aspects of the Conventions have been implemented. • TCI should recommend or propose ratification of the Palermo Convention and the Financing of Terrorism Convention on its behalf to the UK Government; particularly as the TCI has enabling legislation under these Conventions already in place and the UK Government has already ratified the said Conventions on its own behalf.
+These matters considered by the MLRA.
+A request is to be made to the UK Foreign and Commonwealth Office to have these conventions extended to the TCI.
 36. Mutual legal assistance (MLA) PC Mutual legal assistance will not be provided by the TCI once tax or fiscal matters are involved which do not fall within certain exemptions.
-The effectiveness of implementation is difficult to • The TCI should consider rendering mutual legal assistance for requests which deal solely or for those portions of the request which deal partially, with tax or fiscal matters. • TCI authorities signed three Tax Exchange Information Agreements with the Netherlands, the UK and Ireland in June 2009 and are in
+The effectiveness of implementation is difficult to assess due to the lack of statistical details.
+There are no formal administrative procedures except those implemented by the Chief Magistrate further to the MLAO, which would work towards ensuring that assistance would be given in a timely manner. • The TCI should consider rendering mutual legal assistance for requests which deal solely or for those portions of the request which deal partially, with tax or fiscal matters.
+TCI authorities signed twelve Tax Exchange Information Agreements in 2009 and are in active negotiations with a number of other OECD countries to sign TIEA before the end of the year.
+A implementation Ordinance was prepared and has now in force.
+37. Dual criminality C This Recommendation is fully observed.